SavvyWombat/pilot/README.md

 ./vendor/bin/pilot build
 ```

-To serve content as your develop:
+To serve content as your develop.
+This command wraps the [PHP built-in webserver] and should not be used as a production webserver.
+The command automatically sets the host and port for the webserver, and accepts the root directory and router script arguments:

 ```
 ./vendor/bin/pilot serve
+./vendor/bin/pilot serve -t public
+./vendor/bin/pilot serve -t public public/index.php
 ```

 ### Additional commands